 Tattoos over $1000 to be advised when booking

 This is non-negotiable.
 It is to partly compensate your tattooist for his time should you fail to turn up

-Deposits are non-refundable if you cancel within 24 hours of the appointment time, and no appointment time/date is guaranteed until you have made the deposit and it has cleared into Living Art Tattoos and Body Piercing Ltd’s account.
+Deposits are non-refundable, and no appointment time/date is guaranteed until you have made the deposit and it has cleared into Living Art Tattoos and Body Piercing Ltd’s account.